Coronavirus (COVID-19) Preparedness Information Learn More

 At Georgetown Community Hospital, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, effective Thursday, May 21, 2020, we are easing our visitor policy as follows:
+As current projections continue to indicate a lower than expected volume of COVID-19 in our region, we have eased our visitor policy as follows:

-- Inpatients will be limited to one WELL visitor per day between 1 to 8 pm, including one designated support person for obstetric patients.
+- Inpatients will be limited to two (2) WELL visitors per day between 1 to 8 pm, including one designated support person for obstetric patients.

-- Surgery patients are limited to one WELL visitor during registration and until the start of the surgical procedure.
-Once the surgery begins, visitors will be asked to wait in their car.
+- Surgery patients are limited to one (1) WELL visitor in the hospital for the duration of the surgery.
 If social distancing cannot be maintained in the surgery waiting room, visitors may be asked to wait in their car once the surgery starts.

 - Visitors who do not pass the screening at entry will be asked to reschedule their visit until they are symptom-free.

 - Pediatric patients may have two (2) WELL parents or guardians.

 - Patients who are at the end-of-life may have up to two (2) WELL visitors for the length of time cleared by the attending physician.

 - Patients with altered mental status, cognitive impairment, developmental delays or disruptive behavior, where a family member is key to their care, may have one (1) WELL visitor.